CSA-IAA/Purchase-Order/README.md

-Final TK Project - Database Interface
+Tkinter Project - Database Interface
 Has the following:
 -Entry for a User ID (a 9 digit number)
 -Entry for a customer name